Skip to content

 Shortcut

-The shortcut let you perform actions faster without using the mouse, helping you work more efficiently and save time on daily tasks.
+The shortcut let you perform actions faster without using the virtual keyboard, helping you work more efficiently and save time on daily tasks.
 You can find some common shortcuts here.

 toolbox-shortcut1